arcanae/op.gg/README.md

 # op.gg

-This is my 1st project for [simplon.co].
+This is my 1st project for **Simplon.co**.
 The objective is to recreate a page from a website of our choice.
-The one I choosed is [op.gg](https://euw.op.gg/).
+The one I choosed is [op.gg](https://euw.op.gg/)'s home page.

-We have to recreate using our own knowledge not just simple copying it from the page code.
+We have to recreate it using our own knowledge, not just by simply copying it from the page code.
-Using :
+We need to use :

- - [x] An image
+ - [x] an image
- - [x] Flex boxes
+ - [x] flexboxes
- - [ ] Forms
+ - [ ] forms
- - [x] Links
+ - [x] links